Options

 - variadic — variable number of parameters

-- appended - can be specified multiple times and append values
+- appended — can be supplied multiple times and have values appended

 - configurable — can be configured with a parameter count

-- inline - allows parameters to be inlined with an option name
+- inline — allows parameters to be inlined with option names

 Option value